What to do with your leftover Easter eggs - NewsBreak

 Red Wine Pickled Vinegar Eggs

 This recipe may be best enjoyed with a bowl of ramen, but you can also eat it on its own if you so desire.
 From the blog “Sweet Savant,” this recipe takes a lot longer than the others but is also very simple.
-It uses only seven ingredients and most of the time is spent pickling the eggs in the fridge.Team Creme Egg or Peanut Butter Egg?
-What’s most popular Easter candy in your state?
+It uses only seven ingredients and most of the time is spent pickling the eggs in the fridge.Remembering Savannah’s youngest warrior, Hallie Grace

 This recipe takes around an hour to put together and then must cool in the fridge overnight.
 It can stay in the fridge for up to a week.
 You can find more information by visiting the link here.